Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 • Funding plan: Prepare a funding plan as a right to study does not include funding or scholarship from the University.
 In the September call, in addition to a right to study, you can also apply for a fixed-term doctoral researcher position under an employment contract.

-• Degree certificates: Prepare your original degree certificatesoriginal transcripts of study records and other original educational documents for the application.
+• Degree certificates: Prepare your original degree certificatesoriginal transcripts of study records and other original educational documents, etc. for the application.
 If needed, obtain officially certified copies with English translation.
+Check the call for applications for requirements.

 • Proof of language requirements: If you need to verify your language skills with a language test, make sure that you book your test time well in advance.
 Instructions for language requirements for right to study for a doctoral degree and when is a language test not required.